2017 Conventional Loan Guidelines

 Here are 2017 Conventional Loan Guidelines On Debt To Income Ratios:

-- To get an approve/eligible per Automated Underwriting System via DU FINDINGS, your debt to income ratios cannot exceed 45% DTI.
+- To get an approve/eligible per Automated Underwriting System via DU FINDINGS, debt to income ratios cannot exceed 45% DTI.

-- To get an approve/eligible per Automated Underwriting System via LP FINDINGS, your debt to income ratio cannot exceed 50% DTI.
+- To get an approve/eligible per Automated Underwriting System via LP FINDINGS, debt to income ratio cannot exceed 50% DTI.

 2017 Conventional Loan Guidelines On Condominiums